czetsuya/spring-keycloak-multi-tenant/README.md

 - You must have prior knowledge with Spring and Keycloak.
 - You must have a project created in your Google console for testing.

+## Instructions

+1. Create 2 projects in Google Console.
+Create credentials and Oauth screens for both.
-- Don't forget to configure the Identity Provider inside Keycloak after importing the realms inside the the keycloak-realms directory.
+2. Import the realms inside the the keycloak-realms directory.
+3. Configure the Identity Provider inside Keycloak (Google).
+4. Set the idpHint (default identity provider for a realm) in Authentication / Identity Provider Redirector, click Actions / Config and set Alias=idpHint, Default Identity Provider=Google.

 ## References